 It's like a Messiah sing-a-long for low brass players, with a walk-in open-call rehearsal, followed by a concert.
+There's no audition; open to anyone of any experience, age, or skill level.
 No advance registration, just show up.
 And bring your friends and family to enjoy the show.
 2018 marks the 45th anniversary of the first TUBACHRISTMAS, and the 13th year that we've had an event here in Grand Rapids.

 This event has plenty of opportunities to socialize with each other, show off and explain unusual horns, and talk to people.
 We'll play in the sanctuary of Fountain Street Church, one of the most visually interesting and acoustically marvelous venues in west Michigan.
 Participation fee is $10, concert is free.
 You can park at the GRCC ramp or on the street nearby.

 We use the books Carols for a Merry TUBACHRISTMAS published by the Harvey Phillips Foundation which are $20 each, good forever.
 Get yours at registration.
 Or if you'd rather not sight-read, contact me if you'd like one in advance.
 Bass or treble clef parts.